Historical-grammatical method: Reader-response method

 In the reader-response method, the focus is on how the book is perceived by the reader, not on the intention of the author.
 While the methods focused on the Aesthetics of reception the objective is how the book is perceived by the reader without worrying about the authorial intent or original audiences, the historical-grammatical method considers the reader-response irrelevant.
 Reader-centered methods are diverse, including canonical criticism, confessional hermeneutics, and contextual hermeneutics.
 Nevertheless, the historical-grammatical method shares with reader-centered methods the interest in understanding the text as it became received by the earliest interpretive communities and throughout the history of Bible interpretation.
 Moreover, neither approach rejects assumptions of orthodoxy nor belief in the supernatural.

 Historical-critical method

 The historical-critical method is used by many academic Bible scholars in universities, including many Roman Catholic and Protestant institutions.
 The method uses different approaches, like source criticism, genre criticism, tradition criticism, and redaction criticism in an attempt to discover the sources and factors that contributed to the making of the text as well as to determine what it meant to the original audience.
-There also a systematic use of historical, sociologia, archeological, linguistic, anthropological and comparative mythology data.
-Scholars who use the historical-critical method treat the Bible as they would any other text.
-In contrast to the historical-grammatical method, historical-criticism does not aim to determine what a text means for people today nor to produce novel theological insights.
-For those reasons, some traditional scholars and conservative Christians tend to reject the method, even though many of them use aspects of it that naturally overlap with the historical-grammatical method, such as attempting to determine what was meant when a passage was written.
+There is also a systematic use of historical, sociological, archeological, linguistic, anthropological and comparative mythology data.
+In short, the historical-critical method approaches the Bible in the same way it would any other ancient text.
+The historical-grammatical method, by contrast, has traditionally been employed with additional presuppositions, such as Biblical inspiration.